HomeMy WebLinkAbout06/12/84 MINUTESw �

 hour of 7:30 P.M.

-CLOSED SESSION - 6:30 P.M. - All present
+CLOSED SESSION 6:30 P.M.
+All present

-PLEDGE OF ALLEGIANCE - Councilman DeBellis
+-PLEDGE OF ALLEGIANCE - Councilman DeBellis

 ROLL CALL

-Present: Barks, Cioffi,
+Present: Barks, Cioffi, DeBellis, Wood, Mayor Brutsch

-Absent: None
+.Absent: None

 1. CONSENT CALENDAR

-the Consent Calendar, items (a)
+ACTION - To approve the Consent Calendar, items (a) through

-ion of items (m) and (n) pulled
+(n), with the exception of items (m) and (n) pulled by

-noting NO votes on item (i)• by
+Councilman Wood and noting NO votes on item (i )- by Council-

-) by Councilman DeBellis.
+man Wood and item (j) by Councilman DeBellis.

-Regular meeting of the City Council
+(a) Approval of Minutes: Regular meeting of the City Council

 ACTION - To approve minutes